Central African Republic

 Trade Partners

-The most important trading partners are the EU and China, which together account for a share of about 57% of total trade.
-The most important export markets are the EU, Cameroon and UAE.
-Imports mainly originate from the EU, China, and Cameroon The most important regional trading partners are neighbouring Cameroon and Benin.
+The most important trading partners are the EU and China, which together account for a share of about 47% of total trade.
+The most important export markets are UAE, the EU and Cameroon.
+Imports mainly originate from the EU, China, and Cameroon.

 Economic Structure